 It’s interesting to note that this part of the serenity prayer supports Step 1 of the 12 Steps where it says “We admitted we were powerless over alcohol – that our lives had become unmanageable.”

 This sentence challenges you to examine the things in life that you can change.
 The magic word in this sentence is ‘can’.

 One significant thing you can change is yourself.
-Whilst change may take a lot of effort, determination and pain, positive transformation of yourself is definitely something that is within the realms of possibility.
+Whilst change may take a lot of effort, determination and pain, a positive transformation of yourself is definitely something that is within the realm of possibility.
 This reasoning is highly empowering and perhaps where the power of the Serenity Prayer is most apparent.

 Whilst personal change is possible, nobody said it is going to be easy.
 Change is usually difficult and even painful for most.
 Change almost always requires significant personal sacrifice in multiple areas of your life.

 Lasting change also requires substantial self-determination and self-examination.
 Many people lack the courage to carry out a thorough self-examination because they are afraid they may not like what they find.

 You must also refuse to allocate blame on external factors such as events or people.
 Doing so will typically mean you lack the courage to change the things you are able to influence in your life.

 Demanding a level of personal responsibility is about taking ownership of the things you are able to change.
 It’s about shifting the ‘locus of control’ inwards.
 Resentment towards others is one sign you are unnecessarily conceding control to outside forces.